-- 1 Draw a large circle on a piece of paper. - 2 Around the outside of the circle use post-it notes to write all the key factors, people, things and events that are involved in the issue you are exploring. - 3 Begin to map the relationships between the things you have identified by drawing lines to link them together. - 4 You can use arrows and + and signs to show the nature of the relationships between things.
-For example, you might use an arrow to indicate how a rise (+) in online communications might lead to a fall (-) in air travel. - 5 Exploring how things are connected and the nature of the relationship helps to uncover the complexity of many situations.
-It can help identify cause and effect relationships and show how changing one thing might have an impact on many others. - 6 Note which things have many lines drawn to them.
-The highly connected points have the potential to influence many others.
+- 1 Draw a large circle on a piece of paper. - 2 Around the outside of the circle use post-it notes to write all the key factors, people, things and events that are involved in the issue you are exploring. - 3 Begin to map the relationships between the things you have identified by drawing arrows to link them together. - 4 Use arrows and + and signs to show the nature of the relationships between things.
+For example, you might use an arrow to indicate how a rise (+) in public transport use might lead to a fall (-) in the use of personal cars. - 5 Exploring how things are connected and the nature of the relationship helps to uncover the complexity of many situations.
+It can help identify cause and effect relationships and show how changing one thing might have an impact on many others. - 6 Note which things have many lines starting from them.
+These have the potential to influence many others.
 They are called points of leverage.
 These could be important when you start thinking about what you might want to change.